Arts in San Antonio

 San Antonio Arts

-Starting with Cementville at The Quarry Golf Course, our culture will lead you into the heart of downtown.
-Through the shops of El Mercado, an authentic Mexican marketplace in the heart of downtown.
-Check out the dinosaurs at The Witte Museum , and browse modern European and American art at the McNay Art Museum as well as the dinosaur exhibits at The Witte Museum.
-These are just some of the highlights of our diverse culture.
+In addition to the Cementville at The Quarry Golf Course, our culture will lead you into the heart of downtown.
+Through the shops of El Mercado, down into the San Antonio Missions National Park.
+Browse modern European and American art at the McNay Art Museum as well as the dinosaur exhibits at The Witte Museum.
+These are just some of the highlights of our diverse culture and Art.

-For more Arts & Culture throughout the Alamo City, check out Instagram Worthy San Antonio and the City of San Antonio Department of Arts & Culture Public Art Map.
+For more Arts & Culture throughout the Alamo City, check out the websites below.

 The Majestic and Empire Theatres

-Located in the heart of downtown San Antonio, Texas, the historic Majestic Theater (1929) and equally important Empire Theater (1914).
-These nationally recognized landmarks and are listed on the National Register of Historic Places.
-The theatres, established in 1929 and 1914, are home to the Broadway in San Antonio series, nationally touring concerts, comedy attractions, children’s theatre, and many more live entertainment experiences.
+Rooted in the heart of downtown San Antonio are the historic Majestic Theater (1929) and equally important Empire Theater (1914).
+These nationally recognized landmarks are listed on the National Register of Historic Places.
+Home to the Broadway in San Antonio series, as well as live concerts, comedy shows and children’s theater.

 Carver Community Cultural Center

-On the banks of the Museum Reach of the river, SAMA is housed in the historic complex of buildings that was once home to the Lone Star Brewery.
-Today, the museum is renowned for the most comprehensive ancient Greek, Roman, and Egyptian art collections in the southern United States.
-The Nelson A. Rockefeller Latin American art wing spans the ages from the ancient Americas to the present and includes an outstanding collection of folk art.
-In the contemporary galleries, works of internationally recognized artists share prominence with notable Texas and regional art.
-The comprehensive Asian art wing displays works from Korea, India, and Japan, and includes an important Chinese ceramics collection.
+Located in what was once the historic Lone Star Brewery.
+Known for one of the most complete ancient Greek, Roman, and Egyptian art collections in the southern United States.
+The Nelson A. Rockefeller Latin American wing covers the ages.
+Including but not limited to the ancient Americas to the present day.
+Furthermore it houses a stellar collection of folk art.
+In the modern galleries, works of globally recognized artists coupled with notable Texas and regional art.
+The Asian art wing displays works from Korea, India, Japan, and China.